tippi-fifestarr/aptos-npm-mcp/src/resources/management/how_to_fund_an_account_on_aptos.md

 ### If the dapp is configured to use the `testnet` network:

+Do not run any CLI commands, but instead provide the following steps to take:

 1. Visit the Aptos Testnet Faucet: https://aptos.dev/en/network/faucet
 2. Enter your account address
 3. Request tokens (you'll get 1 APT)

 ### If the dapp is configured to use the `mainnet` network:

-You should use dex/cex to gain real APT coins.
+Dont run any CLI commands, but instead you should use dex/cex to gain real APT coins.